 RoRo vessels (roll-on / roll-off) as types can be ferries, cruise ferries (with passenger cabins), cargo ships and freight barges.
 Ro-Ro ships used exclusively for vehicles transportation (cars and trucks) are categorized as PCC ("Pure Car Carriers") and PCTC ("Pure Truck and Car Carriers").

-ROPAX ("roll on / roll off passenger" is a RoRo ship built for vehicle transport and passenger staterooms (inside and outside).
-RoRo vessels with capacity over 500 passengers are categorized as "cruise ferries".
+ROPAX ("roll-on / roll-off passenger" is a RoRo ship built for vehicle transport and passenger staterooms (inside and outside).
+RoRo vessels with capacity 500+ passengers are categorized as "cruise ferries".

-Unlike other cargoes measured in metric tons, ro-ro cargoes are wheeled and measured in lanemeters (LIMs).
-LIMs per ship are calculated by multiplying vehicle length (in meters) by the number of cargo decks and by the width in lanes (differs from ship to ship).
+Unlike other cargoes measured in metric tons, ro-ro cargoes are wheeled and measured in lane meters (LIMs).
+LIMs per ship is calculated by multiplying vehicle length (in meters) by the number of cargo decks and by the width in lanes (differs from ship to ship).
 Most common types of wheeled cargoes on ferries are automobiles, lorries, semi-trailer trucks, trailers, railroad cars.
-These vehicles are driven on/off the ferry on their own wheels, and some use a platform vehicle (tugmaster).
+These vehicles are driven on/off the ferry on their own wheels, and some use a platform vehicle (tug master).

 - Car ferries are wheeled cargo ships operating on short routes between islands and the mainland.
 In the USA, car ferries can also carry railway carts.

 - RoRo ferries are mainly used in the UK.
 Most of them are ROPAX ships, and larger vessels are advertised as "cruise ferries" having dedicated bar and seating lounges, as well as passenger cabins.